Leadership

 Emotional Intelligence

 EQ or emotional intelligence has remained popular since Daniel Goleman linked it to business performance in his 1995 book.
 Today, most organisations are aware that managers must show empathy, be cognisant of the emotions and feelings of their team and be able to manage their own emotions in order to even work as a manager.
+In most cases, managers with higher emotional intelligence scores are rated as better managers, are more productive, and lead happier and more satisfied teams.

 Conflict Resolution